Third-Party Reproduction in Canada: A Guide for Asian Intended Parents

 There are also donor agencies, which add value by helping intended parents with specific criteria find a suitable match.
 Many Asian intended parents may turn to agencies, based either in the US or Canada.
 It is important to note that these agencies are not certified and do not offer medical services.
 Most of the donor information provided to intended parents is self-reported, and must be verified at the clinic of the intended parents.
 This may mean a longer, more costly process.
 Intended parents also run the risk that their preferred donor will not be accepted by their clinic after medical testing.
 In addition, these agencies charge a premium for their services, which is additional to donor compensation and all medical costs.
 Still, for Asian intended parents, the extra time and expense may be worthwhile to find a suitable match.

-Egg Donor Compensation in Canada
+Egg Donor Reimbursement in Canada

 Anonymous, Open, and Known Donation in Canada

 As in all countries, legal advice is important in the process.
-It is important to find a lawyer who specializes in fertility and third party reproduction.
+It is important to find a lawyer who specializes in fertility and third-party reproduction.

 Surrogacy in Canada